 - Leeks: If you've never cooked with this vegetable before, this tutorial on cleaning leeks will help you prepare them.
 You only want the tender white and light green parts of the stem.

-You can process the soup until completely smooth or have a little chunkiness and not blend everything completely.
+- You can process the soup until it is completely smooth or make it slightly chunky.

 Related recipes you might like: